These delicious Black Bean Tostadas are all about layer after layer of flavor.

 They are one of those satisfying vegetarian meals that fills you up without weighing you down.

-This Black Bean Tostada Recipe is More of a Formula than a Recipe
+This "recipe" is more of a formula than a recipe.

 Tostadas, like tacos, are simply a vehicle for creativity and personal taste, even if that means using up all those odds and ends in your refrigerator.